cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 ... and other tasks and procedures.

-There might be **undocumented tasks** associated with key features; a more thorough analysis of key use cases is required to make that determination.
+The documentation contains an adequate introduction and overview, but these are buried in the doc and difficult to find.

-The **"happy path"** is not a simple procedure, but I believe that there is sufficient documentation of the most common use cases (configure and run HA server cluster; set and get key-value pairs via an API from an application) to argue that it is documented.
+The **"happy path"** for etcd is not a simple procedure, but I believe that there is sufficient documentation of the most common use cases (configure and run HA server cluster; set and get key-value pairs via an API from an application) to argue that it is documented.

 Task and tutorial content is **clearly named according to user goals**.